carlosp420/nymphalidae_diversification/MS.md

 hypothesis in Pieridae butterflies due to, in addition to the identification of a key innovation, a burst of diversification in glucosinolate-feeding taxa shortly afterwards (with a lag of ~10 MY).
-According to a recent dated phylogeny of the Angiosperms (Bell et al. 2010), the family Solanaceae split from its sister group about 59 (49-68) MYA and diversification started (crown group age) around 37 (29-47) MYA. @wahlberg2009 give the corresponding ages for Ithomiini as 45 (39-53) and 37 (32-43) MYA, respectively.
+According to a recent dated phylogeny of the Angiosperms [@bell2010], the family Solanaceae split from its sister group about 59 (49-68) MYA and diversification started (crown group age) around 37 (29-47) MYA. @wahlberg2009 give the corresponding ages for Ithomiini as 45 (39-53) and 37 (32-43) MYA, respectively.
 Thus, current evidence shows that